groz/fotm/README.md

 TODO

 Frontend:
+- Upload ResourceMap to client on page load to avoid sending image urls with each viewModel update
 - Icon for the site
 - Move generation of image links from server viewmodel to js client view objects
 - Add NavBar for FotM section to choose fotms by class, not spec